-A larger than life crappie gets caught in East Tennessee.
-The giant weighed in at 5.46 pounds and is confirmed as the new Tennessee state record and possibly the new world record.
+The giant weighed in at 5.46 pounds and was confirmed as the new Tennessee state record and possibly the new world record.

 Spring time is that short window where many anglers take advantage of the crappie spawn and the adrenaline-rushed bait thump that they bring.
 Big crappie are enough to send many anglers into a frenzy, and this possible new-world record crappie is about to take the fishing world by storm.

-An absolute giant of a crappie was caught in a pond in Paint Rock, East Tennessee by angler Jam Ferguson.
-That giant weighed in at a whopping 5.46 pounds.
+Angler Jam Ferguson caught an absolute giant of a crappie in a pond in Paint Rock, Tennessee, that weighed in at a whopping 5.46 pounds.

-What an incredible fish and catch this is.
-A 5-pound bass is a trophy enough, can you imagine reeling in a 5-pound crappie?!
+What an incredible fish this is.
+A 5-pound bass is a trophy enough, but can you imagine reeling in a 5-pound crappie?!